marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   This warning is also enabled by :option:`-Wunused`, which is enabled by :option:`-Wall`.

+.. option:: -Wno-unused-but-set-variable

+  Default option value for :option:`-Wunused-but-set-variable`.

-.. option:: -Wunused-function, -Wno-unused-function
+.. option:: -Wunused-function

   Warn whenever a static function is declared but not defined or a non-inline static function is unused.
   This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-unused-function

+  Default option value for :option:`-Wunused-function`.

-.. option:: -Wunused-label, -Wno-unused-label
+.. option:: -Wunused-label

   Warn whenever a label is declared but not used.
   This warning is enabled by :option:`-Wall`.